poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-02-01-ai-ethics-safety-the-only-way-is-ethics.md

 Then just in the last 2 or 3 months, I started reading up a lot on AI safety and AI ethics.
 And being very honest with you, what spurred me into all that research was getting rather scared about where AI is heading.

-Now I'm not quite as scared.
+Now I'm not as scared.
 I feel a bit more balanced out now, having read lots of different views.
 But I still think that there's some pretty concerning things that we should be thinking and talking about more...

 ## AI: The Bad Parts